 Competitors should mark up their card after each course, and keep it up to date.
 Although there is a Slip Steward, it is the competitor's responsibility to ensure they have their dog ready to go into slips at the right time, wearing the right collar.

 Once the first round is completed, there will be a short break whilst the course is changed.
 Time permitting, trialling dogs will run, followed by the second round of all 8 dog stakes.
 The course will then be changed again ready for all stake finals.
 All first round losers will be allowed a second, unjudged run at this time.

 At the end of each meeting, rosettes will be awarded to all Stake Winners and Runners up.

 Throughout the season, a tally is kept of all rounds of all stakes.
-Competitors are awarded points for heat wins, for being Stake Runner Up and Stake Winner.
+Competitors are awarded 1 point for a heat win, 5 points for winning a Semi Final and 10 points for being a Stake Winner.
+No points are given for a Bye ( a solo run) but in the event of a dog withdawing from a final through injury 5 points will be awarded to the opponents dog.
 At the end of the season the highest performing whippets are invited to compete in the Trophy Finals:

 The Top Veterans will qualify for the Laguna Trophy

 The top 8 dogs up to 20'' will qualify for the Harerunner Trophy

 The Top 8 Bitches up to 18.5'' will qualify for the Shandril Trophy